danilo90lan/API_Web_Server_Currency_Exchange/README.md

 ## Application Overview
 The developed application is a backend API with the sole purpose of facilitating currency exchange and account management more effectively.
 This application allows users to create multiple accounts, each assigned a unique currency (such as AUD, USD, EUR, GBP, and more).
 Users can deposit funds into their respective accounts, which hold only the designated currency.
 Additionally, users have the ability to transfer money between their accounts and to other users' accounts.
 If the accounts involved have different currencies, the application automatically performs the necessary currency conversions based on current exchange rates.
-This functionality streamlines financial management and enhances user flexibility.
+## Integration with Third-Party Currency API:
+The application relies on a third-party API (https://openexchangerates.org/) to fetch the most recent currency exchange rates.
+These rates are stored in a dedicated table within the database.
+To ensure that exchange rates are always up to date, the application includes a background task scheduled through the APScheduler library, which runs every hour.
+This task retrieves and updates the currency rates, allowing the system to consistently provide accurate conversions for users during transfers between accounts with different currencies.

+By incorporating real-time exchange rates and automating currency conversions, the API enhances financial operations and ensures users always benefit from current exchange rates during their transactions.
 The features provided include:

 ### Account Management: